From Attorney to Agent: Why I Chose an eXp Realty Career

 How did I know choosing the right brokerage would be super important?
 Well, as a lawyer and real estate agent, I understood the risks involved.
 The National Association of Realtors reported that 75% of realtors fail within the first year, and 87% fail within five years.
 There are lots of reasons for the agent failure rate.

-That’s right!
 Only 13% of agents make it past a 5-year career!
-Oh my, better do some research to increase those odds.

 Realtors as Entrepreneurs